 So where do you start?

-In the words of Abraham Lincoln, “Give me six hours to chop down a tree and I’ll spend four hours sharpening my axe”.
+“Give me six hours to chop down a tree and I’ll spend four hours sharpening my axe”.
+Abraham Lincoln.

 “This class is so personal and I loved it.
 I considered more things than I’ve ever before.
 I love that I’ve learnt how to make a vision board that’s ALL me.
 I would recommend doing this, you’ll learn and have fun in the process.”
 Jill, Wales.